 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, dental problems, diabetes, thyroid problems, or a history of seizures.
-Tell your doctor if you have heart disease, heart failure, heart rhythm problems (such as QT prolongation), high blood pressure, or a history of seizures.
-Tell your doctor if you have recently had any surgery, trauma, or severe infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, dental problems, diabetes, thyroid problems, or a history of seizures.
+Tell your doctor if you have heart disease, heart failure, heart rhythm problems (such as QT prolongation, slow heartbeat), high blood pressure, or a history of seizures.
+Tell your doctor if you have recently had any surgery, trauma, or severe infection, including dental surgery.